View Details Explore Now →

 Frequently Asked Questions

-Does health insurance cover therapy for depression?
+Does my health insurance cover therapy for depression?

-Are antidepressant medications covered by health insurance?
+Are antidepressant medications covered by my insurance?

 Dr. Alex Rivera